Tube Stations for London Attractions

 e) The Natural History Museum

-The Natural History Museum, renowned for its extensive natural history collections, is found in South Kensington.
+The Natural History Museum maintains its extensive natural history collections within South Kensington.

 Lines) and Gloucester Road (Circle, District, and Piccadilly Lines).